 If you have successfully started, you can move to management.
 To avoid failing on this stage, you have to follow a simple rule: control the budget and make sure everyone is meeting deadlines.

-Managing business processes should be synchronized with testing.
+Managing business processes should be synchronized with software testing.
 If it doesn’t happen, planning responsibilities should be given to the development team.
 It’s not that easy, but there are some examples of how the development team did good managing.

 Control and requirements management should be completed by business analytics, although quite often they can’t get the same pace as development team and fall behind.
 Requirements should be always updated, while their changes should also be approved by the development team.